 - Where did the employee reside and work on New Year’s Day?
 Answers to these questions on Form WH-4 establish an employee’s county tax withholding rate for the entire year (moving from one county to another during the year does not change the county in which taxes are withheld.)
 Generally, county income tax should be withheld based on each employee’s county of residence on New Year’s Day of each year;

-- If an employee resides out-of-state on January 1, 2019, but works in an Indiana county on New Year’s Day, the employee’s county tax withholding should be based on the tax rate for the county in which the employee works on New Year’s Day.
-INDIANA NO LONGER HAS SEPARATE COUNTY TAX RATES FOR RESIDENTS AND NON-RESIDENTS EFFECTIVE JANUARY 1, 2017.
+- If an employee resides out-of-state on January 1, 2019, but works in an Indiana county on New Year’s Day, the employee’s county tax withholding should be based on the tax rate for the Indiana county in which the employee works on New Year’s Day.
+INDIANA NO LONGER HAS SEPARATE COUNTY TAX RATES FOR RESIDENTS AND NON-RESIDENTS.
 (Indiana county income tax withholding is required even if Indiana state tax is not withheld due to a reciprocity agreement with an adjoining state); and

 - If an employee both lives and works outside Indiana on New Year’s Day, they are not subject to county tax for the entire year even if they move to an Indiana county on January 2.

-An employer should request a new Indiana Form WH-4 from every employee who is currently on the payroll.
-Make sure AccuPay receives a copy of Form WH-4 for every employee currently on your payroll or that you hire during 2019.
+An employer should request a new Indiana Form WH-4 from every employee to be effective January 1, 2020.
+Make sure AccuPay receives a copy of Form WH-4 for every employee currently on your payroll or that you hire during 2020.